Transparència algorithmic: Automation of the energy poverty report (or IRER)

 Service architecture

 The solution runs on a cloud platform provided by the private company ComsultorsBPM.
-The platform is AgilePoint and is where the AI algorithm runs.
-It is a multi-user, multi-platform and multi-device runtime environment, and allows controlled access to data.
+The platform is AgilePoint and is where the RPA processes are executed.
+It is a multi-user, multi-platform and multi-device execution environment, and allows controlled access to data.

 The generated reports are stored in a Microsoft Sharepoint repository hosted on Microsoft Azure servers, within the European Community.

 Integrations with Via Oberta are carried out through web services.
-Consultations at Via Oberta are carried out with the CDA electronic seal (certificate of application device) from the town hall, which gives it to the company ConsultorsBPM.
+The queries in Via Oberta are carried out with the CDA electronic seal (application device certificate) of the city council, which transfers it to the company ConsultorsBPM.

-The company ConsultorsBPM makes calls to Via Oberta from a centralized public IP.
+The company ConsultorsBPM makes the calls to Via Oberta from a centralized public IP.

 A success rate of 90% is currently achieved.
 With legal and organizational changes, this figure could reach almost 100%.